amethyst/rustrogueliketutorial/book/src/chapter_34.md

 ## Some Clean Up

-In the [Waveform Collapse chapter](./chapter_33.md), we loaded a pre-made level - without any entities (those are added later).
+In the [Wave Function Collapse chapter](./chapter_33.md), we loaded a pre-made level - without any entities (those are added later).
 It's not really very nice to hide a map loader inside WFC - since that isn't it's primary purpose - so we'll start by removing it:

 We'll start by deleting the file `map_builders/waveform_collapse/image_loader.rs`.
 We'll be building a better one in a moment.